logic-and-learning-lab/Popper/README.md

 f(A,B,C):- decrement(B,E),f(A,E,D),tail(D,C).
 ******************************
 ```

-To suppress this information, run Popper with the `--quiet` (`-q`) flag.
+To suppress intermediate solutions, run Popper with the `--quiet` (`-q`) flag.

-### Recursion
+#### Recursion
 To enable recursion add `enable_recursion.` to the bias file.
 Recursion allows Popper to learn programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:

 ```prolog
 f(A,B):-head(A,B),tail(A,C),element(C,B).